 You may very well be hit with some very warm days where you’re not going to want to add more layers than a simple short sleeve t-shirt.

 I opt for short sleeves rather tank tops in a Florida winter because it’s more comfortable and a bit warmer that way.

-Try one of these adorable Disney shirts for women or this Goofy shirt for men that I’m getting my husband like, right now.
 The last time we were upgraded at Disney World, it was because of our bride and groom shirts, so might as well!